 Size: 71cm-89cm & 40kg-70kg

 Predators: Sharks, Killer Whales, Crocodiles & Octopuses

-Attack/Defence: There hard shell is used for protection from predators as well as claws on there front flippers and a powerful jaw accompanied by a raptor like beak.
+Attack/Defence: Their hard shell is used for protection from predators as well as claws on their front flippers and a powerful jaw accompanied by a raptor like beak.

 Conservation Status: Critically Endangered